ywuhub/Discord-Bot-Weather-Service/README.md

 # Weather Service Discord Bot

 ## Description
-Discord Bot that will provide you the current weather for a city in Australia
+This is a Discord Bot that will provide you the current weather for a city in Australia as well as a 7-day forecast for a city in Australia.
+It comes with a help menu which explains how to use the commands and what parameters can be entered.

 ## Deployment Link
 Bot's Discord Channel: https://discord.gg/6Br88QCMTA